Apply Now

 DETAILS

 This course is explores basic anatomy and imaging techniques of the cardiac system.
 Students learn different basic cardiac images and optimization skills to achieve the best quality image.
 This course incorporates lab sessions to start basic imaging, and learning basic knobology of the ultrasound equipment.
-Correlation of theory to practice is measured through attendance, participation, quizzes, assignments, scanning assignments, and competency exams over the course of the semester.
+Correlation of theory to practice is measured through attendance, participation, quizzes, assignments, scanning assignments, and proficiency exams over the course of the semester.

 DMS 140